ma2750335/mas_lib_doc/docs/MT5/initialize_mt5.md

 ### 🎯 Function Purpose

-Initializes the MetaTrader 5 (MT5) environment and establishes a connection with the terminal.
+Initializes the **MetaTrader 5 (MT5)** environment and establishes a connection with the trading terminal.
-📌 Note: Normally, you don't need to call this function manually—it is automatically executed inside the `login()` function.
+📌 **Note**: This function is usually executed automatically by the `login()` function and does not need to be called manually unless you need to perform independent testing or reinitialize the MT5 connection.

 ---